replikativ/hasch/README.md

 # TODO
+- Use test.check/double.check property based tests between Java and JS (?)
+- Ensure runtime edn types are implemented.
 - Gracefully cover serialisation (reading) exceptions for records.
 - Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
 This allows to form a peristent data-structure tree by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
 This is not tested yet, a git-like store could be implemented, e.g. in [geschichte](https://github.com/ghubber/konserve).
 This should be useful to build durable indexes also.
 But it might proof to need runtime tweaking, e.g. depending on value size.
-- Use test.check/double.check property based tests?
 - If keeping sorted maps/sets is feasable for high-throughput applications, allow to hash them sequentally.

 ## License